Reporting unusual transactions

 Reporting cross-border constructions

-Do you work as an intermediary (such as accountant or tax consultant)?
-You have to report any cross-border constructions that you believe are set up to avoid taxes to the Dutch Tax and Customs Administration (Belastingdienst).
+Do you work as an intermediary (such as an accountant or tax consultant)?
+You have to report any cross-border constructions that you believe are set up to avoid taxes to the Netherlands Tax Administration (Belastingdienst).